ChemistryUniversity/Battery.Separator/Favorite:/Sodium Polyacrylate/readme.md

-Can be synthesized from Air & Table Salt!
+Can be synthesized from Air, Water, & Table Salt!

 https://en.wikipedia.org/wiki/Sodium_polyacrylate